 notify them of any change in status.

 Crime victims, as defined by law, shall have the following

 1. The right to be treated with fairness and respect

-for their dignity and privacy throughout the criminal justice
+for their dignity and privacy and to be free from harassment, intimidation and abuse throughout the criminal justice

-2. The right to notification of court proceedings.
+2. The right to timely notification of all court proceedings.

 3. The right to communicate with the prosecution.

-5. The right to information about the conviction,
+5. The right to be notified of the conviction,

-6. The right to timely disposition of the case
+6. The right to the timely disposition of the case

 following the arrest of the accused.